PLC Logic – The Logic Behind The PLC Program

 Contacts in PLC Logic for Inputs

 To illustrate that with the normally open contact, you can think of the two sides of the contact as an input and an output.
 When the input of the contact is off (open), then the output of the contact will be on.
 Or said in another way; the output will examine a bit.
-And thereby the function name examine if open.
+And thereby the function name examines if open.

 Here is how the illustration with the normally open contact looks like: